techgrounds/cloud-6-repo-rupaliBC/03_Cloud_3/AWS-20 Route53.md

 up to eight healthy records selected at random.
 - Weighted routing policy – Use to route traffic to multiple resources in proportions that you specify
+## Key-terms
+- Domain Name System (DNS) :
+A worldwide network of servers that help computers, smart phones, tablets, and other IP-enabled devices to communicate with one another.

+- Domain name : The name, such as example.com, that a user types in the address bar of a web browser to access a website or a web application

+- Hosted zone : A container for records, which include information about how you want to route traffic for a domain (such as example.com) and all of its subdomains

+- Name servers : Servers in the Domain Name System (DNS) that help to translate domain names into the IP addresses that computers use to communicate with one another
+- DNS failover : A method for routing traffic away from unhealthy resources and to healthy resources

+- private DNS : A local version of the Domain Name System (DNS) that lets you route traffic for a domain and its subdomains to Amazon EC2 instances within one or more Amazon virtual private clouds (VPCs).
 ## Opdracht
 Bestudeer: